 Get competitive quotes from top companies.See Your Rates

-If you’ve ever played the game of Monopoly, you might recognize those street names from the famous resort town of Atlantic City.
+If you’ve ever played the game of Monopoly, you might recognize those street names from the resort town of Atlantic City.
 This popular New Jersey vacation destination is home to the world’s longest boardwalk.
 New Jersey is also the site of the first ever baseball game, college football game, and professional basketball game in history.
 A high life expectancy and the lowest suicide rate in the country bodes well for New Jersey life insurance rates.

 Finding good, affordable life insurance shouldn’t break your bank.
 But unfortunately that’s often the case.

 How can you combat that?
 Turn to QuoteWizard.
-We’ll put you in touch with New Jersey's top insurance companies so you can find the best rates for you and your budget.
+We’ll put you in touch with New Jersey's top insurance companies.
+That way you can find the best rates for you and your budget.

 Below are the major factors that affect life insurance rates

 Age - Age is one of the largest factors affecting life insurance rates.
 The younger you are when you purchase a policy, the less likely it is that it will pay out, so the lower your rates.

 Life expectancy at birth in New Jersey is 80.3 years, the one of the highest for any state.
 The life expectancy at birth for the US overall is 78.9 years.
 Say you bought a 30-year term life policy in New Jersey at age 52.
 You'd be more likely than not to pass away before 82 years of age, the end of the term.

 On the other hand, say you're 32 years old and purchased a 30-year term life policy.
 You'd be well under New Jersey’s life expectancy of 80.3 years old when the policy term ended.
-You’d be a much lower risk to insure and would therefore pay much lower rates than the person in the former example.
+And you’d be a much lower risk to insure.
+So you'd pay much lower rates than the person in the former example.

 Driving Record - Car accidents are incredibly common.
 They kill more than 30,000 people per year.
 If someone has a driving record littered with moving violations, they're at an increased risk of a premature demise.
 The result is higher rates.